Cheap and Fast Trains and Buses to Berlin’s Low-Cost Airline Flughafen

 The railway station at Schönefeld Airport is called Station Flughafen Berlin-Schönefeld – try SXF when searching in timetables.
 From here, it is a 400-m (1/4 mile) walk via a covered walkway to the airport – bus 164, 734, 735, 736, 738, and 741 may also be used and the fare is covered by the ABC-zone ticket but walking is usually the faster option.

 - Transportation options listed below all use the same public transportation tickets.
-A ticket for zones ABC are needed – currently €3.40 and is valid for travel to virtually all parts of Berlin including transiting all the way across town to Berlin-Tegel Airport or to Potsdam.
+A ticket for zones ABC is needed – currently €3.40 and is valid for travel to virtually all parts of Berlin including transiting all the way across town to Berlin-Tegel Airport or to Potsdam.